 Bottom Line: Leinart would have probably done better had not returned for his senior season.
 Had he entered the 2005 Draft, he likely could have been drafted ahead of Alex Smith and Aaron Rodgers.
-In the end, he was brought in to Arizona to replace an aging Kurt Warner, but in reality opened the door for Warner to have a career resurgence.
+In the end, he was brought in to Arizona to replace an aging Kurt Warner, but in reality, he opened the door for Warner to have a career resurgence.
 In six seasons he threw for just over 4,000 yards to go along with 15 touchdowns, 21 interceptions, and a 57.1 career completion percentage.

 Where Is He Now?: In 2014, Leinart signed a deal with the Pac-12 Network as a Studio Analyst.
 He also is a recurring guest, via voicemail, on the Barstool Sports podcast "Pardon My Take."